rhomobile/rhomobile-docs/docs/en/edge/guide/newORM_ruby.md

     end

-That's it!
-Now your model is a fixed schema model, the table will be generated automatically for you when the application launches.
+A table with a fixed schema model will be generated automatically when the application launches.

 Below is a full list of options available to fixed schema models: